enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/logs.rst

 The default log-level is INFO, which is the recommended level for production.

-In case of a classic two-level monitoring system ('something weird' & 'run for your life'), WARN whould be mapped to the first level while ERROR and FATAL should be mapped to the second one.
+In case of a classic two-level monitoring system ('something weird' & 'run for your life'), WARN would be mapped to the first level while ERROR and FATAL should be mapped to the second one.

 Engine log